jtarrio/pascual/manual/chapter2.md

 Programs rarely start at the beginning and then go straight through to the end.
 Quite often, there are some parts that are executed over and over until something happens.
 Imagine a program that waits until you press a key: it's going to check if you pressed a key, and if you didn't, it's going to check again, and again, and again, until it detects that you've finally pressed a key.

+This kind of construct (where one or more statements repeat) is called a _loop statement_, and Pascal has three of them.

-There are two statements in Pascal that you can use to do this.
-The first one is called "repeat-until", and we are going to see it in action in a guess-the-number game:
+The first loop statement is called "repeat-until", and I'm going to show you how it would be used in a guess-the-number game:

 ```pascal
 program GuessMyNumber;